ins-dataset/ins/Readme.md

     <img src="images/figure2.png" alt="maps_and_elevation" width="90%"/>
 </p>
 # Notes:
+Please visit this [website](https://github.com/ins-dataset/ins) for the full dataset!

-If you have some inquiry, please raise an [issue](https://github.com/ins-dataset/ins.github.io/issues) on github.
+If you have some inquiry, please raise an [issue](https://github.com/ins-dataset/ins/issues) on github.

 # Licence
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and is intended for non-commercial academic use.